Located in Northern Tasmania and situated amongst some major river systems - the Launceston area holds some fantastic trout fly fishing opportunities.

 Tasmania presents a great opportunity for trout fly fishing while being completely immersed in stunning, wild landscapes that are within a short distance of our cities - and Launceston is no exception.

-Many of these stunning locations are home to world-class fly fishing opportunities, and through our experience, Trout Tales Tasmania has compiled a quick list of some of the best trout fly fishing locations near Launceston.
+With the Launceston area offering some stunning trout fishing locations, Trout Tales Tasmania has compiled a quick list of some of the best trout fly fishing locations near Launceston.

 The list includes:

 - South Esk River

 You can read the post below for our further run down of each location - or if you're interested in a guided fly fishing experience from Launceston, we are more than happy to assist with all aspects of transport, fly fishing equipment, meals and accommodation - view our packages and get in touch today!

 Some of our favourite trout fly fishing locations near Launceston include: